Frequently Asked Questions

 |How does someone apply to be on the waitlist?||

-We typically start the Priority Waitlist in the fall for the following year.
+Applications accepted to the Priority Waitlist each fall for the following year.

 |Is the waitlist fee refundable?||